gingerdeer/gingerdeer.github.io/serious.md

 * * Organized/managed a few QA events and probably helped set some records in bug reports / hour
 * * Held a few webinars and tutorial sessions
 * * Wrote technical content as writeups for RDM rounds
+* * Moderated the Topcoder Discord community, which I kept doing even after moving on from my CM gig

+For a boring old CV, you can have a look at [my curriculum vitae](https://github.com/gingerdeer/cv/blob/master/cv.pdf).
+I try to keep it somewhat up to date.

+For some personal projects and open-source activity, you can see [my Github](https://github.com/gingerdeer).

+If you wish to hire me or talk business, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/pentti-sunila-a967a1123/).

+If you wish to get in touch with me otherwise, in addition to the above you can also find me Discord.

+In my free time, I am involved in artsy stuff, recreational coding, and learning new stuff.
+The rest of this pena.wtf site is mostly dedicated to those personal pursuits.